 Snow and ice can make driving on Pennsylvania roads treacherous throughout the winter and into spring.
 While you may be used to contending with slippery asphalt and black ice, you may be surprised to find that one of the major dangers of winter weather is flying snow and ice above the ground.

-Drivers who park their cars and trucks outside may scrape the ice off their windows, but leave ice on the roof, hood, and bumpers.
+Drivers who park their cars and trucks outside may scrape the ice off their windows but leave ice on the roof, hood, and bumpers.
 This ice, dislodged by high-speed travel, can fly off the car and hit vehicles, bicyclists, pedestrians, and property nearby.
 At such speeds, ice and snow can cause significant damage and injury.

 Keep Your Running Lights on in Dark or Inclement Weather

 Although most people understand that they must use headlights at night, many are unaware that they must also turn on their headlights in inclement weather.
-The rule of thumb is if you have to turn on your windshield wipers due to fog, mist, rain, snow, or other precipitation, you need to turn on your vehicle’s headlights.
+The rule of thumb is if you have to turn on your windshield wipers due to fog, mist, rain, snow, or other precipitation, you must turn on your vehicle’s headlights.
 Running lights help to keep drivers aware of one another on dark, difficult-to-see roadways during dangerous driving conditions.
 They also allow drivers to see pedestrians, bikers, animals, and obstacles in the road to prevent accidents.

 If a driver who did not have their running lights on during inclement weather injured you in an accident, contact a Pennsylvania car accident attorney to determine whether you can pursue a claim.